georgejieh/EmergenWorld/README.md

 >
 > ### Eighth Sphere: The Infinite Self
 >
-> *[Note: The existence of an Eighth Sphere remains theoretical, with limited evidence in ancient texts.
-What follows is compiled from fragmentary sources and the testimonies of those rare individuals believed to have glimpsed its nature.]*
+> *[Note: While the Eighth Sphere is recognized by those of sufficient advancement, its true nature as an infinite progression defies complete documentation.
+What follows is compiled from the accounts of those who have achieved this state and the observations of those who have studied under their guidance.]*
 >
 > Beyond the Seven acknowledged Spheres lies a realm of consciousness that defies conventional understanding - not a static state but an infinite progression.
 Those who enter this Sphere become researchers of reality itself, expanding magical knowledge beyond established boundaries.
 >